-This delicious, 21 Day Fix approved salad is loaded with fall flavor and would be absolutely perfect for Thanksgiving!
+This delicious, 21 Day Fix Pear and Butternut Squash Salad is loaded with fall flavor and would be absolutely perfect for Thanksgiving!

 So here’s my question: Does your family serve a salad on T-Day?
 My family does, but it’s always just the standard fare: iceberg, tomatoes, cucumbers and croutons with a selection of dressings.
 We put so much thought into all of the beautiful side dishes that the salad gets overlooked.
 Every.
 Single.
 Year.
 But, no more!
 As you may know from my “Thanksgiving: 21 Day Fix Style” post, I’ve been hard at work thinking up tasty new Turkey Day recipes that you can serve up to your family without the side of guilt that would normally accompany them.
 Anyway, I knew that I wanted to make a salad worthy of a Thanksgiving table.
 I’m telling you, this is it.
 Plus it’s SUPER easy.
 The only thing that really takes any time at all is roasting the butternut squash and even that can easily be done in advance (I would say up to two days).
 In fact, I think it’s best to do it in advance because you’ll want everything to be nice and cold for serving on the big day.